timschumi/gmod-discord/README.md

 The plugin doesn't work fully standalone right now, since direct HTTP accesses to the Discord API from the GMod User-Agent are disallowed.
-You will either need an utility that proxies requests with a custom User-Agent or through a custom HTTP library that allows for changing the User-Agent.
+You will either need an utility that proxies requests with a custom User-Agent or through a custom HTTP library that allows for changing the User-Agent (for example the [CHTTP project](https://github.com/timschumi/gmod-chttp), which will be used automatically if it's installed).

 ## Caveats